gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  EmailTemplateReq | "Request body"

-Update email template by id
+Email templates are predefined formats linked to various events for delivering messages to users.
+Use this API to update an email template by id.

 *Success Response:*

-Success
+Refer `EmailTemplate` schema for more details.

-Schema: `EmailTemplateRes`
+Schema: `EmailTemplate`

 *Examples:*